Patryk27/lxd-snapper/README.md

 **LXD snapshots, automated.**

-lxd-snapper is a tool that automates creating & removing LXD snapshots.
+lxd-snapper is a tool that automates creating & removing LXD snapshots: just setup a snapshotting policy, add a systemd timer (or cron, or whatever scheduling mechanism you use) and enjoy your containers.

-With lxd-snapper you can set up various snapshotting-policies for your containers, making it easy to - say - keep _hourly_ snapshots of your databases and _daily_ snapshots of, say, instances of minio.

-On a high-level, this tool is a fancy wrapper for `lxc snapshot` & `lxc delete`; it's similar to the LXD's built-in `snapshots.schedule`, just more configurable.
+tl;dr it's a fancy wrapper for `lxc snapshot` & `lxc delete`; kinda like LXD's built-in `snapshots.schedule`, just more configurable.

 # Requirements

 - LXD 4+
+- Linux (i386 or x86_64)

 # Getting started